rohithreddy66666/Visualization-Projects/README.md

 # Visualization-Projects
-this contains all the viusalization projects from the basic until advanced
+this contains all the visualization projects from the basic until advanced